 In response to acute liver injury, fibrosis arises as part of an attempted wound healing response that aims to maintain the integrity and structure of the organ.

 Ultimately, liver fibrosis can lead to liver cirrhosis and end-stage liver disease.
-Furthermore, cirrhosis is the main risk factor for hepatocellular carcinoma.
+Furthermore, cirrhosis is the leading risk factor for hepatocellular carcinoma.

-A recent assessment of mortality from liver cirrhosis led to a global estimate of just over one million deaths in 2010, which was about 2% of all deaths.
+A recent assessment of mortality from liver cirrhosis led to a global estimate of just over one million deaths in 2010, about 2% of all deaths.

 The pathophysiology of liver fibrosis involves the generation of reactive oxygen species.
-Cytochrome P450 2E1 is the main source of reactive oxygen species in hepatocytes.
+Cytochrome P450 2E1 is the primary source of reactive oxygen species in hepatocytes.

-Activated liver stellate cells, portal fibroblasts, and myofibroblasts of bone marrow origin have been identified as the major collagen-producing cells in injured liver.
+Activated liver stellate cells, portal fibroblasts, and myofibroblasts of bone marrow origin have been identified as the significant collagen-producing cells in the injured liver.